 - stress or anxiety

 You may also experience sudden dyspnea if a piece of food or some other object blocks your airway.
-An injury that harms a lung or causes a rapid loss of blood will also make breathing more difficult.
+An injury that harms a lung or causes a rapid blood loss will also make breathing more difficult.

-- chronic obstructive pulmonary disease (COPD), which covers emphysema and chronic bronchitis
+- chronic COPD, which covers emphysema and chronic bronchitis

 - interstitial lung disease (scarring of lung tissue)